gnsl0012/IETF-126-Vienna/draft-todo-yourname-protocol.md

 The Internet was built from its inception on the foundation of trust between communicating entities within the digital domain.
 To ensure that packets, sessions, or communicating actors maintain their integrity within this digital space, mechanisms such as IP reachability, TLS end-to-end confidentiality, and credential- and token-based authorization frameworks have been devised and continuously advanced.

-The Remote Attestation Procedures (RATS) architecture {{RFC9334}}, which verifies the trustworthiness of remote devices, introduced standardized formats for Evidence and Attestation Results.
+The Remote ATtestation ProcedureS (RATS) architecture {{RFC9334}}, which verifies the trustworthiness of remote devices, introduced standardized formats for Evidence and Attestation Results.
 This has been further extended by the EAT specification {{RFC9711}} to granularly express device characteristics, and the Endorsements structure {{I-D.ietf-rats-endorsements}} designed to supplement the appraisal process.
 Alongside these developments, the Supply Chain Integrity, Transparency, and Trust (SCITT) architecture {{I-D.ietf-scitt-architecture}}, which addresses supply chain trustworthiness, connects the integrity and transparency of the entire supply chain in an auditable manner.
 It achieves this based on a structure of Statements made by supply chain components (such as software or hardware) and tamper-evident cryptographic Receipts.
 Recently, subsequent standard specifications have materialized—including the HTTP-based Reference APIs {{I-D.ietf-scitt-scrapi}} and the CCF (Confidential Consortium Framework) ledger-based Profile for COSE Receipts {{I-D.ietf-scitt-receipts-ccf-profile}}—deepening the layer of trust within the digital domain.
 Although their focus areas differ, these technologies share a common structural paradigm: evaluating "what can be trusted" based on evidence.

 However, recent shifts are fundamentally transforming the object of trust itself.
 The recipients of network requests are no longer confined to servers, software, or user terminals.
 Autonomous vehicles, robots, drones, smart locks, industrial automation equipment, and physical AI—systems that physically move to execute tasks—are taking their place.
 Consequently, a single digital request translates directly into a physical action: opening a door, moving a vehicle, handing over an object, or occupying a physical space.
 While RATS asks, "How do we prove the current internal state of this system?" the question we face today represents the next evolution: "Does the digitally proven state actually align with the physical reality right in front of us at this very moment?"

 This is a novel boundary problem naturally encountered by the Internet and digital systems as they attempt to extend their established trust boundaries to physical execution in the real world.
 This challenge can no longer be deferred, particularly due to the rapid proliferation of agent-based AI.
-The delegation of execution to autonomous agents is becoming commonplace through Agent-to-Agent (A2A) interaction, Agent-to-Infrastructure (A2I) interaction, Agent-to-API (A2P) connectivity, and the Model Context Protocol (MCP).
+The delegation of execution to autonomous agents is becoming commonplace through Agent-to-Agent (A2A) interaction, Agent-to-Infrastructure (A2I) interaction, and the Model Context Protocol (MCP).
 As we approach a reality where autonomous agents make reservations, approve transactions, make calls, and enter into contracts on behalf of humans, and physical AI and automated systems translate these into real-world actions {{EXEC-GOV}}, we urgently need a methodology to verify whether the conditions declared in the digital domain match the states observed in reality.
 Furthermore, we need a way to formulate these answers into a reusable structure that other systems can directly ingest.

 This document defines this problem domain as Reality Execution Assurance (REA).
 Through this document, we propose a framework to apply the familiar structure of evidence-appraisal-attestation results, established by RATS and SCITT, directly to the problem of verifying physical execution rather than purely digital systems.